← ClaudeAtlas

 Install: claude install-skill brycewang-stanford/AER-Skills

 # AER Paper Body ## Overview The introduction decides whether the editor sends the paper out; the **body sections decide what the referees write**.
-Referees spend most of their time in Data, Empirical Strategy, and Results — checking whether the estimand is defined, the assumption is stated, the magnitudes are interpreted, and the prose matches the tables.
-This skill covers everything between the introduction and the bibliography.
-Write the body **before** polishing the introduction.
-The introduction summarizes a paper that already exists; drafting it first produces promises the body then fails to keep. ## When to Use - The empirics are stable (after `aer-identification` and `aer-robustness`) and the manuscript needs full section drafts - A results section reads like a table walk-through ("Column 1 shows...
-Column 2 shows...") and needs narration surgery - A referee or editor said the paper is "hard to follow," "under-interpreted," or "reads like a report" - Coefficients are reported but never converted into economic magnitudes - The conclusion restates the abstract and needs to do real work ## Canonical Section Architecture A full-length empirical AER paper, after the unlabeled introduction: ``` I. Background (or: Institutional Setting; Policy Context) II.
+Referees live in Data, Empirical Strategy, and Results, checking that the estimand is defined, the assumption stated, the magnitudes interpreted, and the prose matched to the tables.
+Draft the body **before** the introduction — the introduction summarizes a paper that already exists, and writing it first produces promises the body fails to keep. ## When to Use - The empirics are stable (after `aer-identification` and `aer-robustness`) and the manuscript needs full section drafts - A results section reads like a table walk-through ("Column 1 shows...") and needs narration surgery - A referee called the paper "hard to follow," "under-interpreted," or "reads like a report" - Coefficients are reported but never converted into economic magnitudes - The conclusion restates the abstract and needs to do real work ## Canonical Section Architecture A full-length empirical AER paper, after the unlabeled introduction: ``` I. Background (or: Institutional Setting; Policy Context) II.
 Data (sources, sample construction, measurement, summary stats) III.
 Empirical Strategy (estimand, equation, identifying assumption, inference) IV.
-Results (main estimates, dynamics, robustn
+Results (main estimates, dynamics, robustness pointers) V. Mechanisms (or: Heterogeneity and Mechanisms; Interpretation) VI.
+Conclusion ``` Variants: a **conceptual framework** goes